Vicky646Attah/DSA-Documentation/README.md

 Values: Rating Count → Sum

-4. Which products have the highest average ratings Sort your dataset by the Average Rating column (descending)
+4. Which products have the highest average ratings
+I Sorted my dataset by the Average Rating column (descending)

-Pick top entries
+I Pick top entries as
+-Electronics=1998.1,
+-Home&Kitchen=1806.2 and
+-Computers&Accesories=1557.7

-5. Average actual price vs discounted price by category Pivot Table:
+5. Average actual price vs discounted price by category I used Pivot Table :

 Rows: Category

-Values: Actual Price → Average
+Values: Actual Price → Average =5691.2
-Discounted Price → Average
+Discounted Price → Average =3305

  6. Which products have the highest number of reviews Sort Rating Count column in descending order
+  - Electronic has the highest

- 7.How many products have a discount of 50% or more Add calculated column:
+ 7.How many products have a discount of 50% or more
-=IF(Discount % >= 50, "Yes", "No")

-Then use a COUNTIF
+I Added calculated column and used the formular =IF(Discount % >= 50, "Yes", "No") and then i used Filter to determine my answer and i arrived at 662 products have a discount of 50% or more

  8. Distribution of product ratings
 Pivot Table: